zalando/zalando-howto-open-source/README.md

 ###Other Repository Information

 ####JVM Artifacts
 Host JVM artifacts (*.jar) on Maven Central in [the ‘org.zalando’ group](https://repo1.maven.org/maven2/org/zalando/).
-To do this, get a [Sonatype](http://central.sonatype.org/) account and ask the STUPS team to add it to Zalando.
+To do this, get a [Sonatype](http://central.sonatype.org/) account.
+If you don't have an account yet, register with Sonatype using your Zalando email address.

+If you want to push to Sonatype but not to *.zalando, register a different Sonatype account with a non-Zalando email address.

 ####Python Packages
 Host Python packages on [PyPI](https://pypi.python.org/pypi/) (PyPI has no namespaces) and make sure that multiple persons have “maintainer” rights.